beyond-all-reason/Beyond-All-Reason/README.md

 ## Development Quick Start

-You will need a lobby for the Spring Engine, such as Spring Lobby.
+You will need a lobby for the Spring Engine, such as [SpringLobby](https://springlobby.springrts.com).
 Once this is set up, go to your Spring data folder, and check out a copy of the game

 ```shell
 git clone https://github.com/beyond-all-reason/Beyond-All-Reason.git bar.sdd